Mam'zelle Angot: Scene 3: The carnival

 Mam'zelle Angot has contrived to bring the aristocrat and the caricaturist face-to-face at the carnival.
 With the help of her market friends, she exposes the aristocrat to the betrayed government official, who has arrived in disguise.
 The victims of her scheme are roundly mocked, and Mam'zelle Angot decides after all that it is the barber whom she loves.
-A potpourri of tunes ends the ballet in lively merry-making.
+A pot-pourri of tunes ends the ballet in lively merrymaking.

 Film and recordings

 The Royal Ballet's staging of the ballet was filmed in 1964, with Merle Park as Mam'zelle Angot, Alexander Grant as the barber, Antoinette Sibley as the aristocrat, and David Blair as the caricaturist.
-A 40-minute film of it in New York is recorded in WorldCat.

 Suites from both versions of the ballet have been recorded.
 In 1949 Efrem Kurtz conducted the New York Philharmonic Orchestra in seven numbers from Mademoiselle Angot: I. Overture; II.
 Waltz; III.
 March; IV.
 Polka; V. Gavotte; VI.
 Grand Waltz; VII.
 Can-Can.
 There have been three recordings of selections from Gordon Jacob's arrangements for Mamzelle Angot: by the Royal Philharmonic Orchestra conducted by Robert Irving (1958); the Orchestra of the Royal Opera House, Covent Garden conducted by Anatole Fistoulari (1957); and the National Philharmonic Orchestra conducted by Richard Bonynge (1983).
 The last of these is the fullest selection, comprising Overture; I. Allegro; II.
 Allegretto – III.
 Mazurka; IV.
 Andantino – Valse; V. Tempo di marcia; VI.
 Allegro vivace – VII.
 Allegretto; VIII.
 Allegro – Gavotte – IX.
 Allegro – Valse; X. Allegro – Valse – XI.
 Allegro – XII.
 Adagio; XIII.
 Allegro moderato; XIV.
 Allegro molto – Polka.